MenchiG/DJI-Onboard-SDK-Raspberry-Transparent-Transmit/README.md

 I use `DJI_LIB` to develop the Onboard Part.
 All I need to do is call relative function to init Onboard SDK and send my data.

+`PM25.cpp` is interface of my PM2.5 sensor, developers can use yourselves code instead.

 >BTW: you can find `DJI_LIB` in Samples of DJI Onboard SDK.

 1\.
 Modify `Makefile` to add `DJI_LIB` in your progject.
 (You can refer to `Makefile` in this project)